ajahongir/datatables-net/README.md

 These can be fixed by using server-side pagination, but this breaks some datatables functionality.

-`ajax-datatables-rails` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
+`datatables-net` is a wrapper around datatable's ajax methods that allow synchronization with server-side pagination in a rails app.
 It was inspired by this [Railscast](http://railscasts.com/episodes/340-datatables).
 I needed to implement a similar solution in a couple projects I was working on, so I